How to Fix Door Seal Leaking Cold Air on Maytag MFI2570FEZ (French Door)

 Step 7: Plug In and Verify the Repair

 Plug the refrigerator back in and allow it to reach operating temperature for at least two hours.
-Repeat the dollar bill test at multiple points around the door perimeter to confirm the new gasket is sealing correctly.
+Repeat the dollar bill test at multiple points around the door perimeter to confirm the new gasket is sealing properly.
 If you still feel cold air escaping, check hinge alignment and re-seat any sections of the gasket that are not fully snapped into the channel.

 How Much Does This Repair Cost?